 The same letter of credit can be called export or import depending on who uses it.
 The exporter will term it as an exporter letter of credit whereas an importer will term it as an importer letter of credit.

-A letter of credit that allows a beneficiary to further transfer all or a part of the payment to another supplier in the chain.
+A letter of credit that allows a beneficiary to further transfer all or a part of the payment to another supplier in the chain or any other beneficiary.
 This generally happens when the beneficiary is just an intermediary for the actual supplier.
 Such letter of credit allows the beneficiary to provide its own documents but transfer the money further.

 A letter of credit that doesn’t allow transfer of money to any third parties.
 The beneficiary is the only recipient of the money and cannot further use the letter of credit to pay anyone.